 Experts received three-dimensional images that resemble a cubic lattice without diagonals.
 As they said, the brain is far from being a mess of neural wirings, as their connections look more like ribbon cables forming right angles to each other.

 As the brain develops in early childhood, the connections between its parts evolve mostly on vertical and horizontal axes.
-This lattice structure seems to continuously guide neural wirings as highways, which are not popping up in every direction, but to the left, to the right, up or down.
+This neural structure seems to continuously guide neural wirings as highways, which are not popping up in every direction, but to the left, to the right, up or down.

 Axons form a part of the white matter and allow different specialized brain regions to communicate and coordinate their actions and reactions.
 In the gray matter, on the surface of the brain, the axon net is more irregular and non-geometric.
-The deeper you go, the more neat the structure of the neural plexus shows.
+The deeper you go, the neater the structure of the neural plexus shows.